 2.1 DEFINITIONS

+Load Commissioning Plan

+A schedule for connecting a Large Load, in the format prescribed by ERCOT, detailing dates, cumulative peak Demand amounts, and required transmission upgrades from the Initial Energization date up to the final amount of peak Demand.

 4.1.1.1 Planning Assumptions

 (1) A contingency loss of an element includes the loss of an element with or without a single line-to-ground or three-phase fault.